How To Host The Best Thanksgiving On A Small Budget

 **Update**

 In 2022, we saw a significant increase in prices due to a rise in avian influenza cases that depleted the turkey population across the country.
-In 2023, economist say turkey supplies have significantly recovered, so we can look forward to price decreases for the coming season.
-So, be sure to keep an eye out for sales, the closer Thanksgiving gets.
+In 2023, turkey supplies significantly recovered, so prices did decrease for the 2023 season.
+So for this year, be sure to keep an eye out for sales, the closer Thanksgiving gets.

 Most stores will also give you a FREE turkey (up to a certain weight) with the purchase of a ham.
 If you know your going to need a ham anyway, that’s a great bargain and you can’t get any better than FREE!
 Keep in mind though, that hams are more expensive than turkeys…so if you’re not a big fan of ham, it would be better to leave it off and just buy the turkey.